cybershoe/devday-mongo101-labs/docs/lab2/lab2-2.md

 # Retrieving documents

 In this section we'll be looking at retrieving data from MongoDB.
+We'll go over retrieving one or many documents, basic query syntax, and projection.etrieving documents

+In this section we'll be looking at retrieving data from MongoDB.
 We'll go over retreieving one or many documents, basic query syntax, and projection.

 ## Retrieving one document

 1. In VSCodium, open the file lab2-2/find_one.py and examine the code.
-Note the `collection.find_one` instruction. `find_one()` is a collection method that takes a query filter as its first argument, and returns a single document if at least one documement matching the query filter exists in the collection, and returns `None` otherwise.
+Note the `collection.find_one` instruction. `find_one()` is a collection method that takes a query filter as its first argument, and returns a single document if at least one document matching the query filter exists in the collection, and returns `None` otherwise.

 > [!TIP]
-> The analagous mongosh/JavaScript method is `findOne()`
+> The analogous mongosh/JavaScript method is `findOne()`

 Read through the code of `find_one.py`.
 What do you expect to see on the console when you run it?